philmander/browser-bunyan/README.md

 });
 ```

-Docs are the Bunyan docs at time of forking, with the documentation for the stripped features also removed:
+The following docs are the original Bunyan docs at time of forking, with the documentation for the stripped features also removed:

 =====================================